websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/configuring-fragment-styles.md

 1. Click _Publish_ when finished.

-The Fragment has been configured.
+The Fragment's styling is updated.

 ## Additional Information